 - Business income coverage – If your business has to suspend operations, this will cover the following financial losses.

 Your business deserves to be covered, and you deserve to save money while you offer protection to your business.
-To find the right business insurance that will protect and cover your business, be sure to contact Scavone Insurance Center, located in White Plains!
+To find the right business insurance that will protect and cover your business, be sure to contact Scavone Insurance Agency Center LLC, located in White Plains!